saxn-paule/pimatic-datetime/README.md

 There are four optional configuration parameters
 * interval - the update interval of the device in ms. Default: 5000
 * locale - is used for formatting the local variables
-* dateformat - is used for formatting the datetime variable
+* dateformat - is used for formatting the "formatted" variable
-* timezone - is used for calculatine date and time from different timezones
+* timezone - is used for calculating date and time from different timezones

 ```javascript
     {